zhch2000/BackendAssignment/README.md

 ﻿# Backend Assignment in Golang

-Pre-requisition to test this assignment:
+Pre-requisition to build and test this assignment:

 1. Having GO installed on your system.
 Refer to https://golang.org/dl/ to download and intall GO